hringbauer/ancIBD/docs/Intro.rst

 Preprocessing the data
 **********
-We recommend imputing ancient data using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_, imputing ancient samples one by one as described `in its tutorial <https://odelaneau.github.io/GLIMPSE/glimpse1/tutorial_b38.html>`_.
+We recommend imputing ancient data using the software `GLIMPSE <https://odelaneau.github.io/GLIMPSE/glimpse1/index.html>`_, imputing ancient samples one by one following the instructions of ` the official GLIMPSE tutorial <https://odelaneau.github.io/GLIMPSE/glimpse1/tutorial_b38.html>`_.
 The default parameters of ``ancIBD`` are optimized for data imputed using the modern 1000 Genome reference panels and all SNPs in this reference panel, and then downsampling to the so-called 1240k SNP set widely used in human ancient DNA.
-The imputed 1240k SNP VCF **needs** to contain a field for the phased diploid genotypes (GT) as well as the three genotype probabilities (as GP field).
+The imputed 1240k SNP VCF **needs** to contain the phased diploid genotypes (in the GT field) as well as the three genotype probabilities (in the GP field).
 This imputed VCF is then transformed into a so-called .hdf5 file - which is the input for ``ancIBD`` functions to call and visualize IBD.

 Example Data
 **********